aneesnadaf4732/fitpoe-automation/README.md

 Prerequisites

-1. Java Development Kit (JDK)**: Ensure that JDK 8 or higher is installed.
+1. Java Development Kit (JDK): Ensure that JDK 8 or higher is installed.
 2. Maven: This project uses Maven for dependency management.
 3. ChromeDriver: Download ChromeDriver and set its path in the `FitPeo.java` file.

 Steps to Set Up

 1. Clone the Repository

-   sh
    git clone <repository-url>
    cd <repository-directory>
    Install Dependencies